opalmedapps/opal-db-management/README.md

 https://docs.sqlalchemy.org/en/14/

-A solid understanding of both is required to manage database revisions in this repository.
+An understanding of both is required to manage database revisions in this repository.

 ### Alembic commands

 First assure your db-docker container is built and running so that Alembic can see and connect to it with the connection engine.
 When we make changes to the ORM (in models.py) and run alembic auto migrations, alembic will compare the state of the current database to it's "translation" in the ORM and produce a migration file to express the difference.

+Note the sections below describe the base alembic commands as if they were being run from a CLI, not a docker container.
+To run the alembic container and perform these commands, simply prefix with the command with `docker compose exec <container>`, in this case `docker compose exec alembic`

 #### Altering database schema example